Richmond Golf Club (California)

-The Richmond Country Club is a private social gathering place and sports facility for golf in the Hilltop District of Richmond, California, United States.
+The Richmond Golf Club (formerly known as Richmond Country Club) is a private social gathering place and sports facility for golf in the Hilltop District of Richmond, California, United States.

 History

-The land was originally inhabited by the Ohlone people; Spanish conquistadores colonized the land in the 1840s and developed the Rancho San Pablo.
+The land was originally inhabited by the Huichiun band of Ohlone people; the tribelet would migrate through this area between fishing grounds in Point Pinole and their village at the now Wildcat Canyon Regional Park.
+Later Spanish conquistadores colonized the land in the 1840s and developed the Rancho San Pablo.

-The Richmond Country Club began formerly known as the Carquinez Golf Club, established in 1924.
+The Richmond Golf Club began formerly known as the Carquinez Golf Club, established in 1924.
 The club began to struggle during the deep recession.
 Which was a semi-private club meaning if you weren’t a member a round of golf could be played for 5 cents.

 Its manager and head professional, Ed Sawyer, has been found dead of a self-inflicted gunshot wound.
 Ed poured his own money into the Carquinez CC until he ran out of cash.
 There were less than 40 members at that time.
 The course had been redesigned to the present configuration in the early 1930s, but was in poor condition and still lacked the necessary water for proper irrigation.

 The few existing members reached out to Pat Markovich who was well known on the West Coast as an excellent golfer and a member of the PGA.

 There was a small Board of Directors, but Pat Markovich ran the Carquinez CC.
 The club was not an immediate success.
 The country club was eventually rebranded as the "Richmond Golf Club" in the early 1930s.

-The country club has views towards the Golden Gate Bridge, Bay Bridge and Mount Tamalpais.
+The golf club has views towards the Golden Gate Bridge, Bay Bridge and Mount Tamalpais.

 The club is a former four-time PGA Tour stop and the first in the United States to invite African Americans to participate in professional tournaments.
 They joined the likes of Ben Hogan, Byron Nelson and Sam Snead who won the 1945 Richmond Open with a 72-hole winning score of 283.